PoisotLab/MS_befwm_softwarenote/ms.md

 # scaling array
 ~~~

-## Connectance effect on coexistence
+## Effect of connectance on coexistence

 We investigate the effect of connectance on species coexistence under different
 scenarios of inter-specific competition rates between producers